By Douglas Ahern , 2011, and 2013.

 The Long Island Shake-up

-Sadly, great fortunes were not in the future of this new venture, and Bernhard was soon looking to get out the music instrument business altogether.
-In May of 1961, He worked up a deal with Stanley Green and Saul Knazick the Organ Corporation of America (ORCOA).
+Sadly, great fortunes were not in the future of this new venture, and Bernhard, who still have a significant stake in Estey, was soon looking to get out the music instrument business altogether.
+In May of 1961, he worked up a deal with Stanley Green and Saul Knazick the Organ Corporation of America (ORCOA).
 ORCOA was a small Long Island company that imported cheap table top reed organs from Italy, but more importantly for Arnold Bernhard, ORCOA had ties to some financial investors in New York that would provide a way out his poor investment decision that had continually failed to pay off.
 The result of this merger was Estey Electronics, Inc.

 It is unclear what became of Chilton at Estey.
-Whether he resigned his position prior to the 1961 ORCOA merger, or coincident with it.
+It seems likely that he was the president up to the point of the ORCOA merger.
 Regardless, the entire executive management team from ORCOA took over and corporate offices were moved from Torrance to West Hempstead, New York, with only the engineering and manufacturing operations remaining in Torrance.
 Stanley Green became the president of Estey, and with him came vice-presidents Saul Knazick and Bill Souweine (VP for marketing and sales).
 ORCOA had really been little more than an importer of cheap $100 Italian "play-by-numbers" organs, so engineering, design and production continued with the remaining Chilton-era engineers and maybe a few new hires.

 Following the 1961 Chicago NAMM show, Green aggressively took orders for a new electronic organ called the Georgian, his cheap ORCOA import chord and reed organs, and a hastily reappointed line of Magnatone amplifiers known as the 400 Series.
 From an engineering perspective, the 400 Series was a slightly expanded line of amplifiers based off of the Magna era 200 Series amps with new Reverberation effects added to several of the premium models.
 All in all, Green touted $1.5M in orders in a press release and hired assembly workers at the Torrance plant to handle the increased production.